-The Space Strategy for Latvia 2021-2027 is an operational document that was collectively developed by the Ministry of Education and Science and the Ministry of Economics of the Republic of Latvia.
-The Strategy has been reviewed and adapted by the Latvian Space Policy Working Group, and its aim is to structure and coordinate the space policy related matters in Latvia as well as to demonstrate the willingness of the stakeholders to work together for the development of the space sector.
+The Space Strategy of Latvia 2021-2027 is an operational document that was collectively developed by the Ministry of Education and Science and the Ministry of Economics of the Republic of Latvia.
+The strategy has been reviewed and adapted by the Latvian Space Policy Working Group, and its aim is to structure and coordinate the space policy related matters in Latvia as well as to demonstrate the willingness of the stakeholders to work together for the development of the space sector.

-The Strategy was designed in 2020 following Latvia's accession as an associate member of the European Space Agency, and it establishes a focused framework for the cooperation of Latvia with the European Space Agency.
+The strategy was designed in 2020 following Latvia's accession as an associate member of the European Space Agency and updated in 2024, and it establishes a focused framework for the cooperation of Latvia with the European Space Agency.